pmoran/nox-vcr/readme.markdown

 # Overview
-nox_vcr lets you run VCR outside of your application.
+nox_vcr runs VCR outside of your application.
 It is a Sinatra application that lets you insert and inject VCR cassettes.
 You can then use it as a proxy for http requests that you want VCR to handle (e.g. record or replay).
 We did this because:

-* We already had a mechanism (nox-ruby) to hijack http request and send them to a proxy (nox)
+* We already had a mechanism (nox-ruby) to hijack http requests and send them to a proxy (nox)
 * We make http requests from within our Rails application and from background jobs (resque)

 Nox is something from a TV show apparently.
 Ask https://github.com/keithpitt.